aelzeiny/airflow-aws-executors/readme.md

 ## How Airflow Executors Work
-Every time Apache Airflow wants to run a task, the Scheduler generates a CLI command that needs to be executed **somewhere**.
+Every time Apache Airflow wants to run a task, the Scheduler generates a shell command that needs to be executed **somewhere**.
 Under the hood this command will run Python code, and it looks something like this:
 ```bash
 airflow run <DAG_ID> <TASK_ID> <EXECUTION_DATE>